‘BB19’ Paul Abrahamian Gets Hit With Weight Bar, Injures Self

 Are you surprised by all of the injuries this season on Big Brother 19?
 Do you feel like they need to be a bit more careful?
 Sound off in the comments section below, and don’t miss new episodes of BB19 on CBS.

-[Featured Image by Theo Wargo/Staff]
+[Featured Image by Sonja Flemming/CBS]